ktpeace/kathy-new-year/README.md

 [🎇 Kathy New Year](https://ktpeace.github.io/kathy-new-year/)

-## What will happen on New Year's...?
+## What will happen on New Year's?

 Only time will tell...